 Instead of taking The Phila zoo tickets each and every time you visit, you can prefer to take membership options.
 This will give animal lovers a chance to preserve the species as the fees go to saving wildlife.
 Pay once a year and visit again and again.

-The ticket cost for adults and children above 2 years is $16, and for kids below 2 years, entry is free.
+The ticket cost for adults and children above 2 years is $16.
+For kids below 2 years, entry is free.

 The zoo has several parking lots, and it also has a four-story parking garage.
 The parking fee is $17 but for members it’s free.
 If you don’t want to waste time finding a parking space then public transport is the best option.
 SEPTA buses stop within blocks of the Philly Zoo.